ChinaLHR/sidecar-operator/README.md

 ## Overview

-sidecar-operator manages sidecar in the kubernetes cluster and injects sidecar into Pod in the cluster.
+sidecar-operator manages sidecar in the kubernetes cluster and injects sidecar into Pod in the kubernetes cluster.
 It is built using the [Operator SDK](https://github.com/operator-framework/operator-sdk).

 ## Quick Start